 Operating Leases: The Hospital leases various equipment and facilities under operating leases expiring at various dates.
-Total building and equipment rent expense for the years ended June 30, 2012 and 2011, were \$1,916,228 and \$2,017,900, respectively.
-Future minimum lease payments for the succeeding years under operating leases with a remaining term in excess of one year as of June 30, 2012 are as follows: \$964,921 in 2013; \$888,962 in 2014; \$863,199 in 2015; \$802,589 in 2016; and \$486,114 in 2017.
+Total building and equipment rent expense for the years ended June 30, 2012 and 2011, was \$514,734 and \$461,924, respectively.
+Future minimum lease payments for the succeeding years under operating leases as of June 30, 2012, that have initial or remaining lease terms in excess of one year are not considered material.